-We also obtained an understanding of the legal and regulatory framework that the company operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
-The key laws and regulations we considered in this context included the UK Companies Act and tax legislation.
+We obtained an understanding of the legal and regulatory frameworks that the company operates in, and identified the key laws and regulations that:

-In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
+- had a direct effect on the determination of material amounts and disclosures in the financial statements.
+These included UK Companies Act, pensions legislation, tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.